benichka/EventManagementExercice/exercice/docs/readme.md

 ```

 1. Why do we have to check the nullity of an event before raising it?
-1. In the first scenario, why do we have to locally copy the
+1. In the first scenario, why do we have to locally copy the event?